 Cup success was achieved in 2008/09 as the Club lifted the BCFA Midweek Floodlit Challenge Cup with a convincing 3 – 1 victory over Darlaston Town and again in 2010/11 with victory in the Telegraph Challenge Cup Final at The Ricoh Arena.
 Runners Up spot in the Premier Division was achieved in 2011/12 when the team fell away with the finishing line in sight.

 In both 2012/13 and 2013/14 the Club were runners up in the BCFA Midweek Floodlit Cup; and in 2014/15 were beaten finalists in the Les James Cup at Walsall’s Banks’s Stadium and the Coventry Charity Cup at Coventry City’s Ricoh Arena.

-With the recent appointment of Wayne Goss (FA Tutor, UEFA Licenced Coach & Northampton Town Academy Coach) as our new Director of Football and ex 1st team player Richard Kay as First Team Manager including his new coaching team, the Club is moving forward with ambitious plans to improve and develop on the footballing front across the Senior and Junior sections, whilst the new ground completion and upcoming formal launch of our Community Foundation will see a rapid increase in our interaction with the wider community in and around Southam.
+With the recent appointment of a new Licenced Coach & Northampton Town Academy Coach as our new Director of Football and ex 1st team player Richard Kay as First Team Manager including his new coaching team, the Club is moving forward with ambitious plans to improve and develop on the footballing front across the Senior and Junior sections, whilst the new ground completion and upcoming formal launch of our Community Foundation will see a rapid increase in our interaction with the wider community in and around Southam.
 The new facilities will be known as "Bobby Hancocks Park” in memory of Mr Southam United.